archaeron/MarkdownToReveal/README.md

 ---

-You can put code in here
+You can put code in here (remove the backslashes):

 \```haskell
 add x y = x + y